CrnchyBekfast/summer-of-code-2024/machine-learning/week-1/report.md

 The api python file is in the DSoC folder

+The model, encoder and scaler for the api script are big files, couldn't be uploaded to github, if needed I can upload them to google drive

 I followed the workflow from Google MLCC, and did copy-paste some code from the internet and LLMs here and there, adapting it all to my problem and my dataset

 The dataset is here: https://www.kaggle.com/c/ieee-fraud-detection/data